+ 2015 Motorcycles

 Detachable steel rear sub frame allows easy access to rear suspension components and reduces costs in the event of a "loop-out".

-43mm Kayaba inverted cartridge style fork offers 130mm (5.1") of wheel travel.
-Fork offset is 25 degrees.
+New, fully adjustable 43mm Kayaba inverted cartridge style fork offers 130mm (5.1") of wheel travel.
 The benefits of the inverted design include, reduced "unsprung" weight and reduced fork flex since the larger diameter tubes are gripped in the triple clamps.
-Unsprung weight is weight or mass of the suspension and the components such as the wheels and other components that move with the suspension.
 A reduction in unsprung weight allows improved control of the suspension function.
 Adjustments include spring pre-load, 13-way compression and 11-way rebound damping.
 The adjustable design allows the rider to tailor suspension settings to match rider weight, road /track conditions and riding style to maximize handling and suspension performance.

 Lightweight aluminum upper and lower triple clamps.